uoluigbo/mobile-flashcards/README.md

 Displays the result of the quiz.
 There is an option to retake the quiz or return to the deck details page.

+## Test Platforms
+This app has been tested on Android and iOS Emulators and on IPhone 6s device

 ## Installing and running
 * clone from: https://github.com/uoluigbo/mobile-flashcards.git